philrandom/confined/modules/file_dispatcher/README.md

 /python/django/socket.md
 ```

-Then you can find all this courses by searching tag-name `socket`.
+Then you can find all these courses by searching tag-name `socket`.
 But if you want to search socket in C you could search by using tag `socket` `C`.

 Now you are reading course of `C`.
 How to know the next chapter ?
 This module aims to classify with a tree view.